iankorf/blast-primer/README.md

 random-2          85 TTACGCT     91
 ```

+Which one of these alignments is the _correct_ one?
+They are all maximally
+scoring under different scoring systems.
+When you choose a scoring system,
+which you must do, you are affecting the alignment outcome.

-### Complex Gaps
+### Affine Gaps

 The previous examples used the same gap open and extension cost.
 That is a gap
 that is 10 nt long costs 10 times that of a single gap.
-Sequence gaps tend to
-come in clusters, so we often use a two gap costs, one to open, and one to
+Graphing constant gap
+costs result in a linear relationship going through the origin.
+In other words:
+y = mx.
+Biological sequence gaps tend to show up in clusters, so the cost of 4
+gaps might not be much more than 3.
+In sequence alignment, this is modeled with
-extend.
-Let's see what happens when we vary the two.
+_affine_ gap costs.
+In other words: y = mx + b.
+Let's see what happens when the

-Here is what happens with gapopen 2 and gapextend 1.
-As you can see, it's
+gap costs don't go through the origin.
+Here is what happens with gapopen 2 and
-not the same as any of the previous alignments.
+gapextend 1.
+As you can see, it's not the same as any of the previous
+alignments.

 ```
 random-1          43 TCCGGTAATCCTGCAAA-CTAGCACCTATCGACATG     77